Alumni Joline Lambert

 Joline reminisces about her time in the ATEP program at the Grouard Campus, remembering the unity that she felt with her peers.
 “There were about ten of us in our cohort, out of a class of about 50 people.
 We were close; we helped each other not only in school, but also through life in general.
 Going through the ATEP program at NLC was not just an educational experience, it was like being a part of a family.
 At OPK, we have a saying, ‘At OPK we are a family and education comes from the heart.’
 This is what I experienced with my ATEP cohort at NLC.”

 A championship Métis dancer, Joline hosts a Métis dance club at the school.
 She started dance at age seven, and danced with the Edmonton Canadian Friendship Centre Métis Cultural Dancers.
 Joline also teaches beadwork.
-She has two daughters; one is a Teacher Assistant at OPK and the other works at Tolko.
-She has one grandchild and another on the way.
+She has two daughters, a grandson, and a granddaughter.

 Of her choice to become a teacher, Joline explains, “I have known I wanted to be a teacher since I was in kindergarten.
 School was the place where I felt safe, and that was because of my kindergarten teacher.
 I wanted to be a teacher so I could be that person for other kids.”
 She loves her profession, but advises anyone considering a teaching career, “Make sure you do it, not for the income, but for the outcome – seeing student successes and the pride you feel when you see a student achieve.”

-As a Vice-Principal, Joline remains very involved in the classroom, and continues to teach dance and beading.
+Joline loves the classroom, and continues to teach dance and beading.
 “A number of my ‘ATEP sisters’ work with me at OPK.
 We are still growing together.
-I find it awesome that our cohort still fells like a family.
+I find it awesome that our cohort still feels like a family.
 We still have our Facebook page, where we share lesson plans and successes.”